-A good website design attracts more visitors to a website but also raises the website's importance and credibility.
-Whereas, a bad, not thought-out design only diminishes its purpose and serves no good to the business.
-Good web designs come from well thought out page layouts, carefully picked colors and typefaces, and well-structured unique content.
+A good website design attracts more visitors to a website and raises the website's importance and credibility.
+A bad, not thought-out design only diminishes its purpose and serves no good to the business.
+Good web designs come from well-thought-out page layouts, carefully picked colors and typefaces, and well-structured unique content.
 This logical process is often called the psychology of web design.
-Many web designers begin to design their websites by employing psychological concepts in their designs to influence their customers on a deeper, psychological level.
-The psychological impact is reflected through some of the crucial elements of web design like color, page layout, typefaces, and content.
+Many web designers begin to design their websites by employing psychological concepts to influence their customers on a deeper, psychological level.
+The psychological impact is reflected in some crucial web design elements like color, page layout, typefaces, and content.

 Take Away on Web Design

-Remember it takes a couple of seconds for website visitors to decide to stay on a website or not and the psychology of a web design will help.
+Remember, it takes a couple of seconds for website visitors to decide to stay on a website or not, and the psychology of a web design will help.